Zoe-Norton/Geo-maps/README.md

 # Geo-maps
-A collection of maps that detail interesting places I have lived or visited.
+A map that details interesting places I have lived or visited.